DZunke/SlackBundle/Resources/doc/configuration.md

     endpoint:             slack.com/api/
     token:                null # Required
     verify_ssl:           true # ssl verification at guzzle client
+    use_http_post:        false # give the ability to send request as HTTP POST

     # The amount of retries for the connection if the Rate Limits of Slack are reached
     limit_retries:        3